ubc-library-rc/intro-AGOL/content/analyze-data.md

 *4*{: .circle .circle-blue} If the layer automatically opens in symbology mode, click **OK** to accept the default for now.

-In order to continue exploring deaths due to COVID-19, we want to relate the number of deaths to the population 60 years and older.
+In order to continue exploring deaths due to COVID-19 in more detail for Canada, let's seelate the number of deaths to the population 60 years and older.
 This attribute currently does not exist in the dataset, so first we need to add a custom expression to sum the values from attributes representing population in ages groups ranging from 60 to 65 to 85 and older.

 *5*{: .circle .circle-blue} Click on the three dots below the **Health Region Summaries** layer in the **Contents** pane.